Surgical Procedures: Surgery and Staging for Esophageal Cancer

 - Endoscopic ultrasound (EUS).

 Procedures: Each case of esophageal cancer is different.
 Talk with your care team about which procedures may be part of your treatment plan.
-These options may include:
+These may include:

 - Upper Endoscopy: Similar to the esophagoscopy, but also looks at the stomach.